mcuntz/dfvue/README.rst

 ``dfvue`` is a minimal GUI for a quick view of csv files.
 It uses an input panel similar to Microsoft Excel to check visually that the csv file is read correctly.
-It provides most options of pandas' read_csv_ method to be very versatile on the possible csv format.
+It provides most options of the `pandas.read_csv`_ method to be very versatile on the possible csv format.

 ``dfvue`` is a Python script that can be called from within Python or as a command line tool.
 It is not supposed to produce